 AFC Energy claims to be the only large-scale developer of low-cost alkaline fuel cells.
 These use hydrogen and oxygen as inputs and a potassium chloride electrolyte.
 Its prototype 240kW KORE system, which was built at its plant in Germany, has been in operation since late 2015.
-An improved version was released in November 2016.
+An improved version was released in November 2016 and was announced as being ready for commercial deployment at the end of 2017.
 Pending commerciality, the company has preliminary agreements in Korea for 50 MW; Bangkok for 10 MW and Dubai for 300 MW.
 In 2016 AFC entered into partnerships with planting GmBh, an engineering company, and Industrie De Nora, a global leader in electrochemistry and electrodes, in order to accelerate commercialisation.

 Exchange: London AIM (AFC)

 Financial Data from Exchange website: LSE summary